Yehan20/Hackathon-Drawing-App/README.md

 4. Once on the application, you will have your tool menu on the left.
 This can be toggled open or close.
 5. Now have fun and let your imagination run wild!

+### Option 2

+1. You can either clone the files of this repository or download the files to your local files.
+2. Utilize VScode extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) by Ritwick Dey to open the draw.html file.
+3. Now have fun and let your imagination run wild!

 ### Features

 1. Free hand drawing.
 2. Draw shapes (Rectangles and Circles).
 3. Create straight lines.
 4. Erase parts of your drawing board and clear the entire board.
-5. Undo your last action.
+5. Choose from four different stroke widths/weight.
 6. Pick from a wide range of colors using HEX / RGB / HSL.
+7. Undo your last action.
+8. Pick from a wide range of colors using HEX / RGB / HSL.
-7. Resize your canvas by resizing your browser window.
+9. Resize your canvas by resizing your browser window.
-8. Download your drawing to your computer.
+10. Download your drawing to your computer.

-## Motivation

-### Michael

-My motivation in participating in this Hackathon was more for the experience working on a project with another developer.
-Greatful for the opportunity as it pushed me to learn new things and apply the knowledge I have gained so far in my developer journey.

-### Yehan

 ## Approach